damianhakert/damianhakert.github.io/source/_posts/2015-12-17-gitlab-release-process.markdown

 Since October 2011 we’ve released GitLab each month, without fail, without exceptions.
 On December 22nd that will be 49 monthly releases, not including patch releases or security releases.
 In this article I’ll give you an overview of how we release our product and how it helps our team improve process and documentation.

 Your release strategy affects how you plan, develop, test, and publish your software.
 At GitLab we follow a monthly release cycle which works really well for our project.
 If you’re running an open source distributed software project, you might consider if a predictable time-based release can help your project.
-You can even get started by using our release cycle document as your template.
+You can even get started by using our release cycle documentation as your template.

 <!-- more -->